salmujaiwel/Covid-19ArabicTwitter/README.md

 Arabic Tweets on Covid-19 (1 March - 30 April).
 Please use the pre-processed datasets for your own gain.
 However, you may let the author know by email if you get results using these data.

- - Preprocessed 5M Arabic tweets (It can be obtained by emailing me on salmujaiwel@ksu.edu.sa)
+ - Preprocessed 5M Arabic tweets
+ Datasets can be obtained.
+Kindly email me on salmujaiwel@ksu.edu.sa

  - Processed data containg the dates and the raw locations
 1)	كورونا# (coronavirus.txt)